ANSWER: THREE YEARS OR MORE

 If you keep learning and aware and pay attention to your mistakes and close calls, you will continue to learn and be surprised at how tricky driving is.
 Many surprises keep occurring on the roads.
 Sadly many drivers do not keep learning and do not increase their awareness over the years.
 Everything is constantly changing – so must you.

 Technology keeps adding in new car equipment—your vision changes as you age.
 Your body also changes.
-Live style changes affect your stress levels.
+Lifestyle changes affect your stress levels.
 All of this influences your driving and how you manage the constant risk of driving.
 Driving is a lifelong process of continually adjusting and learning to each change.
 At some point, you will need to adapt to the changes by stopping driving.
 It is all part of a lifelong continual process of learning to drive.